The Nutcracker and the Magic Flute: Plot

 Marie lives with her widowed mother in the house their father had left them.
 She is a talented dancer but her mother is unable to pay the debts left by her deceased husband.
 A former creditor of the latter, Mr Ratter, offers to marry Marie and erase the debts.
 She refuses but Ratter leaves her a wooden nutcracker in the shape of a soldier, before departing.
-At night, Marie is magically transformed into a miniature version of herself, while all her toys and the nutcracker come to life.
+At night, Marie is magically shrunk, while all her toys and the nutcracker come to life.
 They are attacked by a rat and despite all the others' advice, the soldier, who remembers his name is George, leaves after the rat, in a tunnel that leads to a subterranean realm.
 He is followed by Marie and two of her animal toys.
 They want to help him reconquer the kingdom, which was being taken over by rats who can take human forms; among those is George's stepmother, while his father the king, one of the few remaining real human beings in the castle, is being kept prisoner in a constant state of somnolence.
 George and Marie manage to defeat the rats and liberate the kingdom.
 After that Mary vanishes and returns to her house, and thinking all this was a dream, decides to marry the creditor.
 But then the prince arrives and informs the creditor that he bought all of the creditor's debt and proposes to Mary.
 Then they live happily ever after.